noiseprotocol/noise_spec/noise.md

    in security as the volume of data encrypted under a single key increases.
    Due to this, parties should not send more than 2^56^ bytes (roughly 72 petabytes) encrypted by a single key.
-If sending such large volumes of data is a possibility, different cipher functions should be chosen.
+If sending such large volumes of data is a possibility then different cipher functions should be chosen, or the cipherstate should be rekeyed ([Section 10.3](#rekey)) before this limit is reached.

  * **Hash collisions**:  If an attacker can find hash collisions on prologue data or the handshake hash, they may be able to perform "transcript